beefoo/dj-phonetic/README.md

 npm run ingest-clean
 ```

-Now run the web server:
+Now run the web server to view the app locally:

 ```
 npm start